-Over the last 12 months, Giant Steps has developed a research partnership with colleagues at Griffith University and Massey University to investigate how educators can optimise literacy outcomes for students with ASD using an evidence-based assessment framework.
+Giant Steps has continued the research partnership with colleagues at Griffith University, Massey University and Queensland University of Technology to investigate how educators can optimise literacy outcomes for students with ASD using an evidence-based assessment framework.
 Children with ASD are at increased risk of persistent literacy learning difficulties, affecting academic outcomes and quality of life.
 Very little research has been previously conducted with students with ASD who are minimally verbal.
-The project's overall aims are to improve literacy outcomes for students with ASD through (a) understanding the diversity of literacy strengths and needs in this population. (b) helping teachers and therapists to identify students at risk of literacy difficulties, (c) identifying factors that predict literacy outcomes, and (d) translating this knowledge into real-world settings.
-A small group of students were included in a pilot project in 2018 investigating the transferability of the current assessment tools for individuals who are minimally verbal and to determine if this information translates into a usable literacy profile.
-Due to the success of the initial pilot, this project will continue into 2019 as we look at a broader group of students.
+The project's overall aims are to improve literacy outcomes for students with ASD through (a) understanding the diversity of literacy strengths and needs in this population, (b) helping teachers and therapists to identify students at risk of literacy difficulties, (c) identifying factors that predict literacy outcomes, and (d) translating this knowledge into real-world settings.
+The pilot project, which commenced in 2018, concluded in 2019 with a small group of students literacy skills being re-assessed and information about the literacy environment gathered.
+This re-assessment looked to ensure the assessment tools were sensitive enough to measure individual student progress.
+All students who participated in the study made progress in their literacy skills.
+In 2020, the research team will be applying to the Australian Research Council for funding for a Linkage Project that will further investigate the literacy pathways for students with autism and are hoping to publish some of the initial results of the pilot project in both educational and speech pathology journals.